Fused Audio Instance and Representation for Respiratory Disease Detection: Discussion

-Regarding the combinations of body sounds (Section \ref{results-benchmark}), we observe that the combination of cough and breath leads invariably to the lowest AUC scores for all models.
-At the same time, this combination considers only two body sound instances, heavy cough, and deep breath, while all other combinations consider at least five sound instances.
+As can be seen in Table \ref{tab:benchmark-results}, the AUC scores vary among body sound combinations, making it unclear which combination is best.
+Therefore, it is valid to doubt whether there is a preferable combination of body sounds that leads to the best predictive outcome.
+However, neither our results nor the literature provides a conclusive answer.
+We suggest that performance is correlated with the number of body sounds in a combination.
+To illustrate, we compare the performance of the model trained with (1) a single body sound instance and (2) a combination of body sounds.
+In training models with a single body sound instance as input (\hyperref[results-baseline]{baseline results} section), no single body sound consistently outperforms the others.
+The best-performing sound depends on the architecture or audio representation used.
+For instance, cough sound performs well with DeiT-S/16 (BA2) but not with wav2vec (BA1).
+Similarly, in our ablation study, replacing DeiT-S/16 with ResNet50 yields similar results (Table 1.3 in supplementary material).
+These subtle differences among body sounds may be due to the stochasticity or the feature extractor settings, indicating that no body sound is significantly better than the others as input to our model.
+Regarding the combinations of body sounds (\hyperref[results-benchmark]{benchmark results} section), we observe that the combination of cough and breath consistently yields the lowest AUC scores for all models.
+This combination involves only two body sound instances, while all others include at least five instances.
 This observation suggests that the performance is likely to correlate with the number of body sound instances.
 To support this, we conduct additional experiments in a similar setting to benchmark experiments with the following combinations; counting (incl. fast and normal counting) and vowel (incl. utterance of /a/, /e/ and /o/).
-Figure \ref{fig:sortedAUC} shows that counting and cough-breath combination, both with two instances, achieve a roughly similar performance.
-The combination of the /a-e-o/ utterances performs better than 2-instance combinations, \textit{i.e.}, cough-breath and (fast-normal) counting, by a margin of 0.03-0.04 AUC.
+Figure \ref{fig:sortedAUC} shows that counting and cough-breath combinations perform similarly, while the three vowel utterances outperform the 2-instance combinations by 0.03-0.04 AUC.
 This supports a correlation between performance and the number of body sounds.

-In addition to the number of body sounds in each combination, the varying duration of each instance can have an influence on the results.
-In this study, we truncate each recording to 4 seconds.
+In addition to the number of body sounds in each combination, the varying duration of each instance can influence the results.
+In this study, we truncate each recording at 4 seconds.
 However, a body sound such as cough could last less than 4 seconds and the rest of the audio be just breath.
-A finer analysis taking into consideration this aspect should be considered in a follow-up study.
+A finer analysis taking this aspect into account should be considered in a follow-up study.